ssbcb/Linux-for-biologists-workshop/Introduction-to-linux-101/Introduction-to-linux-101.md

-## Another question: why there are Bioinformaticians and Bioinformaticist ?
+## Bioinformaticians and Bioinformaticist ?
 - Bioinformatician: is a skilled person who only utilize bioinformatics tools and softwares.

-- Bioinformaticist: is a specialist who uses bioinformatics tools and, knows hoe to write codes and programs for the effectiveness of the tools.
+- Bioinformaticist: is a specialist who uses bioinformatics tools and, knows how to write codes and programs.

 ------